satyamsingh-stack/Important_Algo/README.md

-# Important_Algorithm which are named on their scientist's name.
+# Important_Algorithm which are named on their founder's name.